josehvaldes/DocumentStorage/README.txt

 If you want to run the API only, use the api-docker-compose.yml file.

 AWS S3 SUPPORT

-To use the S3 Support module, replace the IDocumentContentService implementation in the Services Scope and use the new S3DocumentContentService
+To use the S3 Support module, replace the IDocumentContentService implementation in the Services Scope and use the new S3DocumentContentService.
+Update the appsettings.json with your AWS AccessKey and SecretKey

+Azure SUPPORT
+Update your storage connetion string in the appsettings.json.
+Edit the ContainerName if necessary.

 KUBERNETES SUPPORT